northeastern-rc/rc-public-documentation/docs/source/storage/general_storage.rst

     instruments, etc. The performance capabilities are not intended for parallel or high performance workloads.
     Data are backed up and a second copy is created.
 Storage on ``/research`` can be requested through the `New Storage request <https://northeastern.service-now.com/research?id=sc_cat_item&sys_id=891235d31b20c0502dafc8415b4bcb0e>`_ on ServiceNow
+    See the section "Connecting to /research" below for information on how to connect to this storage.
   - **QUOTA:** Up to 10TB per research group.

 **NAME:** ``/nese``